Celebrate cooler temperatures with one of these three 48-hour getaways to Oklahoma’s top fall foliage hotspots.

 Morning—In the morning, head over to Lake Murray State Park Golf Course where you can play a round at the 18-hole golf course.
 Meticulously maintained, visitors will encounter tree-lined fairways, strategically placed water hazards and a gorgeous natural waterfall.
 If golf isn’t your game, the Lake Murray State Park Trail System has 10 miles of trails to explore.
 Strap on your hiking boots, grab a camera and hit the trails where you may spot a swarm of beautiful orange and black monarch butterflies migrating south for the winter.

 Afternoon—Who says campfires are best after dark?
 Make the most of your trip by roasting hotdogs over an open fire for lunch.
 The combination of cooler temperatures and the smell of a campfire will instantly put you in a festive fall mood.
-Embrace your inner child with a hayride from Lake Murray Riding Stables or visit Woodbine Farms Pumpkin Patch and take home a souvenir.
+Then, embrace your inner child with a hayride from Lake Murray Riding Stables.

 Evening—Authentic Cajun cuisine and rock ‘n roll go hand-in-hand at Two Frogs Grill in Ardmore, where savory seafood and classic American dishes reign supreme.
 Another tasty option is McGehee’s Catfish Restaurant, located 20 minutes south of Ardmore in Marietta.
-This hidden gem boasts its own grass airstrip and is rather famous with pilots from all over, who drop in specifically for the famous catfish.
+This hidden gem boasts its own grass airstrip and is a destination for pilots from all over, who drop in specifically for the famous catfish.
 Stop by for all-you-can-eat fried catfish served piping hot under a generous helping of fries and golden hushpuppies.

 Morning—Nature is the name of the game, and the Wichita Mountains Wildlife Refuge has it all.
 Take a drive through the Wichita Mountains where you can see free-roaming buffalo or take a hike through the beautiful Charon’s Garden Trail, a 2.4 mile long trail scattered with granite rocks and the Apple and Pear boulders named for their resemblance.
 A visit to the refuge wouldn’t be complete without a trek to the top of Mount Scott.
 A paved road is open to drivers and bikers, so head to the summit and enjoy an unobstructed 360 degree view of the area’s beautiful fall foliage.
 For more extreme adventure, connect with a guide to experience rock climbing and rappelling.